Why You Should Be Building Location Pages

 Initially, focus on creating main location pages for the largest market in each location.
 You can use analytics and past data to see which products are being sold most in each location.
 Make this page unique, specialized for each community and talk about specific landmarks and popular locations in that area to give context.
 Use the tips above to refine your geo-targeted pages.

 For this phase, work on building out location pages for the smaller areas in those markets.
-Use your large market page as a template and then replace the geo-specific commentary to something specific to that city and rewrite the main messaging so it stays original – but no need to change the overall messaging or information.
+Use your large market page as a template and then replace the geo-specific commentary with something specific to that city and rewrite the main messaging so it stays original – but no need to change the overall messaging or information.
 Doing this can speed up the time frame of getting the pages done as well as reduce the writing costs since you’re using a template to structure the data.

-Approaching large scale city landing page SEP in this way can help you to capitalize on large markets first but also cost-effectively allow you to build out the rest of the locations that need pages as well.
+Approaching large-scale city landing page SEP in this way can help you to capitalize on large markets first but also cost-effectively allow you to build out the rest of the locations that need pages as well.

 Benefits of Location Pages

-Adding geo targeted landing pages to your website is an ideal method for generating leads, links and local traffic.
+Adding geo-targeted landing pages to your website is an ideal method for generating leads, links and local traffic.
 They direct potential clients to your business in their location and gives them valuable contact information and research about the area.

 Not only does it benefit your local clients, but it helps you gain Google authority.
 With carefully optimized keywords and content, you show Google the importance of your location page and rank higher for local searches.